fhoedemakers/pico-infonesPlus/README.md

     - One or optional two original NES controllers.

 When using Legacy Controllers, you can choose between:
   * NES Controller.
-(Second controller port and controller is optional and only needed if you want to play two player games)
+A second controller port and controller is optional and only needed if you want to play two player games using NES controllers.
+Two player games can also be played with a USB controller and a NES controller.
     * [NES controller port](https://www.zedlabz.com/products/controller-connector-port-for-nintendo-nes-console-7-pin-90-degree-replacement-2-pack-black-zedlabz)
     * [An original NES controller](https://www.amazon.com/s?k=NES+controller&crid=1CX7W9NQQDF8H&sprefix=nes+controller%2Caps%2C174&ref=nb_sb_noss_1)
   * SNES Controller (PCB only, connects to controller port 1)